Juanseto2903/Streaming-Platform/README.md

 python Streaming\Interfaz_Principal.py
 ```

+**Keep in mind ❗**

->Note: If the database doesn't create automatically, run the `Create_db.py` script to create the necessary database and tables:
+1. If the database doesn't create automatically, run the `Create_db.py` script to create the necessary database and tables:

 ```bash
 python Streaming\Create_db.py
 ```

-Or just move with "cd" to "Streaming" and run this one:
+2. Or just move with "cd" to "Streaming" and run this one: ⬇️

 ```bash
 python Create_db.py
 ```
 > Note: If the database exists already, it won't create a new or another one.

-                    Enjoy looking up your movies my lad 😌

 ## 🫂 Credits